 The stick was constructed for Expo '86 in Vancouver BC and was located outside the Canada Pavilion.
 It was modelled after the stick of Vancouver Canucks forward Tony Tanti.

-After Expo 86, a society in Duncan was formed and raised funds to move the stick to the Cowichan Valley.
+After Expo 86, a society in Duncan raised funds to move the stick to the Cowichan Valley.
 It was transported to Vancouver Island using a barge and three flatbed trucks.
-Two years after Expo 86 ended, the World’s Largest Hockey Stick and Puck was reconstructed and dedicated on May 21, 1988,
+Two years after Expo 86 ended, the World’s Largest Hockey Stick and Puck was unveiled on May 21, 1988,